knnv-ar/astro-tut1-build-a-blog/README.md

 #### Visit your new website

-## 2. Add, style and link to pages on your site
+## Unit 2 - Pages: add, style and link to pages on your site

 ### 2.1.
 Create your first Astro page